-The childminder offers care on a daily basis, as well as before and after school, and during school holidays.
-When working on his own he is registered to care for a maximum of six children under eight at any one time, of whom no more than three may be in the early years age range.
-He is also registered to provide overnight care for one child.
-When working with his co-childminder he is registered to care for a maximum of 11 children under eight at any one time, of whom no more than six may be in the early years age range.
-He is currently minding four children in the early years age range on both a full- and part-time basis.
-He is registered on the Early Years Register and on both the compulsory and voluntary parts of the Childcare Register.
-The childminder is an accredited childminder and a member of the TRIO Childminding Network and the National Childminding Association.
+When working alone, the childminder is registered to care for a maximum of four children under eight years at any one time, of whom three may be in the early years age range.
+When working with another childminder, they may care for a maximum of nine children under eight years, of whom six may be in the early years age range.
+The childminder is registered by Ofsted on the Early Years Register and the compulsory and voluntary parts of the Childcare Register.
+The childminders are jointly caring for seven children in the early years age group.
+They are also providing care for older children under the Childcare Register.
+All children attend on a part time basis.